GeorgeMac/GeorgeMac/README.md

 ---------------------

 I make stuff.
 Mostly to pay the bills, but sometimes for fun.
-I've written a lot of Go for web-based tech.
+I've written a lot of Go, mostly for distributed systems.

 These days I build @flipt-io :pirate_flag: